Miscellaneous

 MATLAB doesn’t support executing external libraries in multithreaded environments.

-WARNING!
-No special care is taken about race conditions, so the user has to ensure that the outputs of algorithms are not accessed simultaneously.
+No special care is taken about race conditions, so the user has to ensure that the outputs of algorithms are not accessed before they are finished, objects are created before they are used, and objects are not deleted while still in use by other threads.

 Masks

-Various reconstruction algorithms support projection data and reconstruction volume masks.
+Various reconstruction algorithms support binary projection data and reconstruction volume masks.
 These behave as follows.

 The projection data elements corresponding to locations with SinogramMask value 0.0 will be ignored during the reconstruction.
 Similarly, the reconstruction data elements corresponding to locations with ReconstructionMask value 0.0 will be ignored during the reconstruction, and their values will be preserved (mostly, see notes below).